FREE Shipping on orders over $899

 14. Kiwis : Kiwis are especially rich in vitamin C and offer a host of health benefits.

-It is important to note that vitamin C is sensitive to heat and exposure to air.
-Therefore, to preserve their vitamin C content, it is best to consume these foods raw or cook them over low heat.
+It's important to note that vitamin C is sensitive to heat and air exposure.
+Therefore, to preserve their vitamin C content, it's best to consume these foods raw or cook them slowly.

 Vitamin C deficiency is rare in developed societies due to the availability of foods rich in this vitamin.
 However, it can occur in certain population groups.
 Symptoms of vitamin C deficiency include:

-• Scurvy: This is a serious condition that results from a chronic deficiency of vitamin C. Symptoms include weakness, fatigue, swollen gums, bleeding gums, and rough, dry skin.
+• Scurvy: This is a serious condition resulting from a chronic deficiency of vitamin C. Symptoms include weakness, fatigue, swollen gums, bleeding gums, and rough, dry skin.

 • Decreased resistance to infections: Vitamin C deficiency can weaken the immune system, making people more susceptible to infections.